• Skip to main content

 What are the taxes on Cannabis?

-Starting July 1, 2017, cannabis is taxed in the following way:
+Cannabis is taxed in the following way:

-• 10% retail excise tax on the sale price when sold for adult-use and not to a patient cardholder.
+• • 10% retail excise tax on the sale price when sold for adult-use and not to a patient cardholder.
 Cannabis or products sold to a patient cardholder are not subject to this 10% excise tax.

-• For more information, contact the Nevada Department of Taxation.
+• • For more information, contact the Nevada Department of Taxation.

 The tax is imposed on the sales price.
-The sales price does not include cash discounts allowed on sales.
+The sales price does not include cash discounts allowed on sales, the retail excise tax, or the sales tax.
+For additional questions regarding taxes, contact the Nevada Department of Taxation.

 Is the retail sales tax imposed on the original price or the price plus the retail excise tax?